 2. Pay for Your Family Vacation Before you Leave

-One of the best ways to start putting money aside for your family vacation is to add a vacation category into your budget.
+One of the best ways to start putting money aside for your family vacation is to add a vacation category to your budget.
 That way you know what you'll comfortably be able to contribute to your vacation fund each month.
 You can also use club accounts to make sure the money you save remains untouched until the date of your vacation.

 3. Pre-Book as Early as Possible